Jaffa Port is one of the oldest ports in the Middleterranean basin. Today, this small fishing port is a popular tourist attraction.

-And now, let’s go over the POI in the order you see them when you start walking from the port parking, i.e. from south to north.
+And now, let’s go over the points of interest in the order you see them when you start walking from the port parking, i.e., from south to north.

 The British Warehouses were built in 1931 as part of the new British port.
-And today, some of them are still in use and others are undergoing reconstruction.
+And today, some are still in use, and others are undergoing reconstruction.

-Near the warehouses, you can find the weighting station.
+Near the warehouses, you can find the weighing station.

 The British Weighing Station

-In the port, you can find restaurants, street artists, occasional galleries, and shops.
-There only a few remains of the industrial port and The British Weighting Station is one of them.
+You can find restaurants, street artists, occasional galleries, and shops in the port.
+There are only a few remains of the industrial port, and The British Weighting Station is one of them.

-The British built this weighting platform and used it to weight trucks in their way into and out of the port.
-At the time of its construction, trucks weighted 15 tons at most.
+The British built this weighting platform and used it to weigh trucks on their way into and out of the port.
+At the time of its construction, trucks weighed 15 tons at most.
 This amount is marked on the cast iron platform.